xn0px90/awesome-qubes-os/README.md

 ## Qubes OS Server

+- [Admin API](https://www.qubes-os.org/doc/admin-api/) - The goals of the Admin API system is to provide a way for the user to manage the domains without direct access to dom0.
 - [Ansible](https://qubes-ansible.readthedocs.io/en/latest/) - Automation with Ansible.
+- [Multi-user Qubes: Using sys-gui to make non-adminstrative user logins](https://forum.qubes-os.org/t/multi-user-qubes-using-sys-gui-to-make-non-adminstrative-user-logins/29967) - Here we try to create restricted sys-guis, where they only need to see the parts that pertain to them.
+Basically a administrative gui login (dom0), and a restricted user sys-gui login.
 - [Qubes-network-server](https://github.com/Rudd-O/qubes-network-server) - Turn your Qubes OS into a networking server.
 - [Qubes-remote-desktop](https://github.com/QubesOS-contrib/qubes-remote-desktop) - SystemD services for creating VNC server session in dom0 or any Qube.
-- [Admin API](https://www.qubes-os.org/doc/admin-api/) - The goals of the Admin API system is to provide a way for the user to manage the domains without direct access to dom0.
+- [Qubes Admin Policies/API](https://forum.qubes-os.org/t/how-to-use-the-qubes-admin-policies-api-despite-the-lack-of-documentation-wip/29863/1) - The qubes admin policies are core to modern qubes.
 - [Qubes core admin client](https://www.qubes-os.org/doc/qubes-core-admin-client/) - Qubes core admin client’s documentation!
 - [Qubes core admin](https://www.qubes-os.org/doc/qubes-core-admin/) - Qubes core-admin’s documentation!
 - [Qubes core stack](https://www.qubes-os.org/doc/qubes-core-stack/) - Introducing the Next Generation Qubes Core Stack.